-DISABLED (QUEUE REVIEW)
+DISABLED (QUEUE REVIEW) - General User Access (no code entry required)

 If the LED next to this button is illuminated then there is at least one disablement active in the system.
 Pressing the button will display the disablements.
 If there are more disablements that can be displayed then pressing the button again will show the next set of disablements and so on.